The blurb and first chapter of my newly released novel.

 ‘Hornebolt made sure we did.
 He set such a pace that he near killed the horses.’

 ‘He’s a driven man when he sets his mind to something.’
-He tugged his fur-trimmed night gown tighter around himself.
+Askew tugged his fur-trimmed night gown tighter around himself.
 ‘Still, you seem to have survived the ordeal.’

 Bess bit back a sharp reply and sipped her drink, staring into the fire.

-‘Mary is seeing to your needs?’ he asked.
+‘Mary is seeing to your needs?’ her father asked.

 Askew’s eyes darkened.
 ‘We have little space at present.
 Emma’s elder sister, Elinor, and her daughter came for the lying-in and will be staying until the churching.’
 He forced a smile.
 ‘Joyce and Sybell will no doubt plague you with questions when they wake.
 To hear them talk, their sister is waiting woman to the Queen.’

-Bess smiled weakly and forced the thought, we are sisters even if we have different mothers.
+Bess gave a slight smile, acknowledging the thought, we are sisters even if we have different mothers.
 I should not blame them for it.

-Askew stood and bent over her.
-‘Well daughter, I’ll leave you.’
+Askew rose and bent over her.
+‘Well daughter, I will leave you.’
 He brushed his dry lips against her forehead.
-‘The christening is set for after church tomorrow morning.’
+‘The christening will follow the church service tomorrow morning.’

-Bess looked up at her father, her face betraying nothing of her feelings, ‘I will be ready.
+Bess’s face betrayed nothing of her feelings.
+‘I will be ready.
 No doubt Joyce and Sybell will make certain I am up early.’

-Askew’s face relaxed and his eyes sparkled, ‘That I do not doubt.’
+Askew’s face relaxed.
+‘That I do not doubt.’

 Mary Perris led Bess to the bedchamber by the light of a single candle.
 She whispered as they climbed the stairs, ‘All your belongings are damp but I’ll make sure they are dry for the morning.
-You’ll have to wear a bed smock of the Mistress’s.’
+You will have to wear a bed smock of the Mistress’s.’

 Much as she wanted to, Bess could not refuse.

-Mary opened the door for Bess.
-‘You’ll find the bed well warmed with those two little angels in there.’
+Mary opened the door.
+‘You’ll find the bed well warmed by those two little angels in there.’

 Bess’s eyes brimmed as a surge of jealousy swept through her.
 This was her Goody Perris loving other children.
-Bess held herself taut, as much against her unreasonable emotion as the cold, while Mary helped her undress.
+Bess held herself taut, as much against her unreasonable emotion as the cold, while Mary helped her undress and combed out her hair.
 She told herself sternly that it was not rational that she, a grown woman, should be jealous of children near a third her age.

 Bess climbed into the large bed and stretched out alongside the two girls with their flushed cheeks and angelic curls, careful not to disturb their sleep.
 She watched the wavering light of the candle as Mary moved towards the door and fell soundly asleep as soon as darkness claimed the room.